ReallySecureShell/AE-Autocrafting-Request-System/README.md

 ## Setup
 ### Installation
 Install the program by copying and pasting the code from `startup` in this repository into the file of the same name on your computer.
 Relative to the minecraft directory, the location where the in-game files for your computer are stored is `~/minecraft/saves/world_name/computer/num_index_of_computer`.
 I would tell you to use the `pastebin` command within the computer itself, however it no longer works as the pastebin API has since changed.
-That said, the startup script serves to automatically update the main script when the `programs/AE-Autocrafting-Request-System.lua` file is edited on the master branch.
+That said, the startup script serves to automatically update `AE-Autocrafting-Request-System.lua` when `programs/AE-Autocrafting-Request-System.lua` is edited on the master branch.

 ### Configuring
 When the program first runs it will generate a configuration file called `resources.config` and ask you to add some enteries.